united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-intro/step1/info.md

 > &#10071; Make sure to [access the Juice Shop]({{TRAFFIC_HOST1_80}}) otherwise the validation in this step will fail...

-In the next step we will have a closer look at logs / actions taken by **USP Core WAAP** in the next step.
+In the next step we will have a closer look at logs / actions taken by **USP Core WAAP**.
 After accessing the shop and generating some traffic, press `CHECK`{{}} to continue.